-A) Students who did not meet the 2.0 GPA or 67% completion rate:
+Standard A: Students who did not meet the GPA/Completion Rate (2.0 GPA and/or 67% completion rate):

-You may appeal if there are extenuating circumstances that led to your failure to maintain SAP.
-Documentation of extenuating circumstances is required for each term in which the minimum standards were not met.
+You may appeal if there are extenuating circumstances that led to your failure to meet the requirements of standard A. Documentation of extenuating circumstances is required for each term in which the minimum standards were not met.

 If the appeal is approved, you will be placed on a probationary status and your status will be reviewed each semester.
 While on probation, you will be eligible to receive financial aid for the semester in which your appeal was approved.
-However, you MUST meet the minimum standards each semester for continued eligibility.
+However, you MUST meet the minimum standards of standard A and B each semester for continued eligibility.

-If your appeal is denied, you may regain eligibility for future terms by bringing your academic record up to the Financial Aid SAP standards (a cumulative GPA of at least 2.0, a cumulative 67% or higher completion rate and have not reached the unit limit as described in the Unit Limit / Pace toward completion section above.
+If your appeal is denied, you may regain eligibility for future terms by bringing your academic record up to the requirements of standard A (a cumulative GPA of at least 2.0, a cumulative 67% or higher completion rate) and of standard B (have not reached the Unit Limit as described above).

-B) Students who have reached the unit limit
+Standard B: Students who have reached the unit limit

-You may appeal if you have reached the maximum attempted unit limit but have not yet completed your educational goal due to extenuating circumstances such as a recent disability or job layoff that requires retraining or further education to a different career major.
+You may appeal if you have reached the maximum attempted unit limit but have not yet completed your academic program due to extenuating circumstances such as a recent disability or job layoff that requires retraining or further education to a different career major.
 In general, changing majors does not automatically create cause for extending this limit.

 If the appeal is approved, you will be placed on a probationary status and your SAP will be reviewed each semester.
 Additional requirements may be requested such as an academic plan or other documentation of progress.
 While on probation, you will be eligible to receive financial aid for the semester in which your appeal was approved.
-However, you MUST meet the minimum standards each semester for continued eligibility.
+However, you MUST meet the minimum standards of standards A and B each semester for continued eligibility.
+Please note that if you have failed to meet standard B, you will likely need to appeal each semester regardless of your GPA/completion rate.